Chestnut-headed crake: Description

 The chestnut-headed crake is 19 to 21.5 cm long.
 One female weighed 126 g.
 The sexes are alike.
 Adults' bills have a mostly black maxilla that is greenish below the nostrils and a greenish mandible with a black tip.
 The nominate subspecies' forecrown, sides of the head and neck, and breast are bright rufous.
 Their throat is orange-rufous or light buff.
 Their crown, back, rump, wing coverts, belly, and vent area are brownish olive.
 Their legs and feet are dull brown or olivaceous.
 Immatures are duller; they are brown or brownish olive where the adult is rufous and their throat is pale grayish buff.
-Subspecies R. c. coccineipes has red legs and feet but very similar plumage to the nominate.
+Subspecies A. c. coccineipes has red legs and feet but very similar plumage to the nominate.
 Some authors state that it has greener (less brown) upperparts and tawny tones to the rufous areas, but others find no significant difference between the subspecies.